odinuv/web/en/apv/articles/sql-join/index.md

 Image that you select data from two tables like `SELECT meeting.*, person.* FROM ...`.
 The column named `description` will contain the meeting description.
-When you then add a `description` column to the `person` table, that column will override the first one (you will have two columns with the same name) and the query will suddenly start to return person description!
+When you then add a `description` column to the `person` table, that column will override the first one (you will have two columns with the same name) and the query will suddenly start to return the person description!
 Such errors are very treacherous so it is best to avoid them in the first place.

 ### Aliases